OnionIoT/documentation/docs/quickstart/serial-command-line.md

  </TabItem>
 </Tabs>

-## Connect to Omega2
+## Connect to the Omega's Command Line

 Before connecting to your Omega2 you'll need to check that the serial device exists.

 <Tabs>
  <TabItem value="Mac OS" label="Mac OS" default>

-In this example, we will use the `screen` utility.
+In this example, we will use the `screen` utility to connect to the Omega's serial command line.
 There are other tools available but screen is simple and comes already installed on most Macs.

 Open a terminal on your Mac, and then follow these steps.

-#### 1: Check for the serial device
+#### Step 1: Check for the serial device

 Plug in your Omega2 and Expansion dock, then run `ls /dev/tty.*` to see if the USB-to-Serial device is detected.
 If the driver is installed, you should see a device with a name like `/dev/tty.usbserial-0001`.